azimuth-cloud/azimuth-config/docs/configuration/06-ingress.md

 !!! tip

-    At the time of writing this is the recommended mechanism for production deployments, despite the lack of automation, for two reasons:
+    This is the recommended mechanism for production deployments, despite the lack of automation, for two reasons:

       * It is not affected by [rate limits](https://letsencrypt.org/docs/rate-limits/)
       * Zenith services become available faster as it avoids the overhead of obtaining a certificate per service

-!!! danger
+!!! warning

-    It is your responsibility to check for the expiry of the certificate and renew it.
+    It is your responsibility to renew the wildcard certificate before it expires.

-    Consider using an external service to notify you when the certificate is approaching its expiry date.
+    The [Azimuth monitoring](./13-monitoring.md) will produce alerts when the certificate is approaching its expiry date.

 To configure a pre-existing wildcard certificate for ingress, just create the following files in your environment: